Odeon Luxe West End: Demolition

 In January 2014, Westminster City Council approved a plan by Radisson Hotels to demolish the building and replace it with an eight-storey 360-room hotel, which would also include a two-screen Odeon cinema in the basement.

 Odeon cinema staff had four days to remove their equipment from the building, which was handed over to the demolition contractors on 5 January 2015, and demolition began in April 2015 and was completed in September 2015.

 Reopening

 The cinema reopened in September 2021 as the Odeon Luxe West End, occupying the basement of The Londoner, a new boutique hotel with six underground floors as well as nine above-ground.
 The redevelopment was undertaken by Arup.

 The cinema has two screens.
 The main auditorium features a Dolby Vision laser projector and Dolby Atmos audio.

 The Odeon Luxe West End was one of seven London venues that hosted the BFI London Film Festival 2021.
+The theater also hosted the premiere of the 2024 Dolby Cinema remaster of Tom Hooper's 2012 film adaptation of the musical Les Miserables.